LPGA International, Champions Course

 Daytona Beach, Fla.

-Alexis Thompson Grabs Medalist Honors At LPGA Qualifying Tournament
+Alexis Thompson Pads Lead To Seven Shots At LPGA Qualifying Tournament

-This week’s first stage of the 2011 LPGA Qualifying Tournament included players who were not members of any recognized Rolex Ranked women’s golf tour or who were not ranked in the top-100 of the Rolex Rankings as of July 12, 2011.
+The first stage of the 2011 LPGA Qualifying Tournament includes players who are not members of any recognized Rolex Ranked women’s golf tour or who are not ranked in the top-100 of the Rolex Rankings as of July 12, 2011.

-The top-50 and ties will now advance into the second stage of the LPGA Qualifying Tournament, set for Sept.
+The top-50 and ties on Friday will advance into the second stage of the LPGA Qualifying Tournament, to be held Sept.
 27-30, at Plantation Golf and Country Club in Venice, Fla.
 The top 70 and ties from Stage II will advance into the final Qualifying Tournament Stage III.

 The final Stage III Q-school will be contested over 90 holes and held Nov.
 30 through Dec.
 4, on both the Champions and Legends courses at LPGA International in Daytona Beach, Fla.
 Top finishers in the final stage will earn 2012 LPGA membership (total number of cards TBD) and all others who make the cut will receive LPGA Futures Tour status.